Sanjib0008/Sales-Dashboard-for-Madhav-E-commerce-/README.md

-Topic: Sales Dashboard for Madhav E-commerce
+Sales Dashboard for Madhav E-commerce :-

 Objective:  Develop an interactive platform to explore trends and analyze sales data from Madhav Store.
 Steps Involved: Data Import: Gathered and imported raw sales data into the system.